As I said, I have written around twenty books, and ghosted others. I keep them in a three-shelf cupboard, which I hope to fill before I retire.

 During the 1990s, I wrote crime fiction, a genre I have always enjoyed.
 I wrote four novels set in (then) contemporary China.
 Nobody else was doing that at the time, and it was fun to blaze a trail.
 The books were published in the UK, USA, Germany and Japan - not China, as the books are too political.

-I also worked in marketing for an agency in Norwich that did, well, everything, from strategic consultancy for one of the city's top manufacturers to designing CD covers for a local farmer who wrote his own songs.
-In 1999, Mike Southon, an old friend who had co-founded a 150-person UNIX training business, approached me with the idea of writing up its story.
+I also worked in marketing for an agency in Norwich that did, well, everything, from strategic consultancy for the Fine City's top manufacturers to designing CD covers for a local farmer who wrote his own songs.
+In 1999, Mike Southon, an old friend who had co-founded a training business, approached me with the idea of writing up its story.
 The result was The Beermat Entrepreneur, which is my most successful book to date.
 A new edition is out now.

 Beermat took me to all sorts of places, giving talks to audiences of actual or potential entrepreneurs, or running workshops with them.
 I dipped a toe into the full-on corporate world, helping teachers at Ashridge Business School turn their expertise into books (Myths about doing Business in China was one product of this, co-authored with consultant Harold Chee).

 I have gone on to co-write and ghost other books, especially with entrepreneur and NLP trainer Robbie Steinhouse.
-There's a huge pleasure in helping people 'find their voice' and get their truth out onto the written page.
+I enjoy helping people 'find their voice' and get their truth onto the written page.
 Their stories and knowledge are eye-opening - I've learnt a lot from my best 'gigs'.
-I belong to United Ghostwriters, a ghosting collective featuring some of the best ghosts in the business.
-It's quite an honour.
-We promote each other and more generally bat for high standards in the profession.

 When my father died, I had to clear out the attic in the old family home, and found an old stamp album - like many people of my generation, I had collected as a kid.
-I started collecting again, and the stamps took on a new life, now as as 'little rectangular time machines' whisking me back in time.
+I started collecting again, and the stamps took on a new life, now as as 'little rectangular time machines'.
 First Class, A History of Britain in 36 Postage Stamps was born.
 I have since done the same for the USA.
 After that, I wrote about European history though the lens of that wonderful annual extravaganza, the Eurovision Song Contest (I remember seeing Sandie Shaw pad to victory back in 1967).

-Life as a professional writer can be 'up and down'.
-There are moments of great excitement - there's often a moment when a book suddenly 'works' as a whole rather than as a bundle of interesting ideas.
-There are moments of concern, when the gigs suddenly run out (they come back, but it's never nice when they dry up for some reason).
-There is the day to day pleasure of doing a job I'm good at, that I like doing, and that brings me into contact with interesting people.
+Life as a professional writer can be up and down.
+There are moments of profound joy - finding a perfect word, or writing a piece that flows and rings, or that moment when a book suddenly 'works' as a whole rather than as a bundle of interesting ideas.
+There are bad moments, when words just won't come right, when the gigs suddenly run out (they they come back, but it's a nasty moment), or when someone who clearly hasn't 'got' a book goes online to slag it off.
+There is the quiet pleasure of getting into a job I'm good at, and, when ghosting, through working closely with interesting people.